pinobatch/numism/docs/brainstorming.md

   alcoholism).
 - **Hoop buoy** sold by a duck named (name missing) for 5 coins
   Float across the surface of water and ascend one cell from water.
+- **Bus pass** sold in the general store by a human clerk named (name missing) for 10 coins
+  At the end of the third stage is a snowman sitting on the side of the road.
+As you ponder why there's a snowman in the middle of spring, a bus pulls up and the snowman scoots on board.
+After you buy the bus pass, you can visit the city where the next stages are located.

-At this point, if you haven't hit any fakes, you'll have collected 30 coins and spent 10.
-This leads into a big change for the game feel.
+At this point, if you haven't hit any fakes, you'll have collected 30 coins and spent 20.
+What you find in the city leads into a big change for the game feel.

 - **Clapper** sold by Roopert, a kangaroo dressed as Spirou, outside the hotel for 10 coins